ahmedkhairydev/gateways/README.md

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+Run `npm run deploy` to deploy the project.
+The project URL will be https://ahmedkhairydev.github.io/gateways/

 ## Running unit tests

 Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).